Interpolative Fusions I: Tame topological base

-We say $\sT$ is \textbf{$\dim$-compatible} if $\sM$ satisfies both the frontier inequality and the residue inequality. \textbf{For the remainder of Section~\ref{sss-tame-topology}, $\dim$ is an ordinal rank on $T = \Th(\sM)$ such that $T$ defines dimension, and $\sT$ is a $\dim$-compatible definable topology on $\sM$.} Definability of the dimension and the topology ensure that $\dim$-compatibility is an elementary property, i.e., the topology on any model of $T$ is $\dim$-compatible.
+We say $\sT$ is \textbf{$\dim$-compatible} if $\sM$ satisfies both the frontier inequality and the residue inequality.
+Definability of the dimension and the topology ensure that $\dim$-compatibility is an elementary property, i.e., the topology on any model of $T$ is $\dim$-compatible.